rdatatable-community/The-Raft/posts/2025-05-08-memory_R-jangorecki/memory-R.md

 #group_mem_high:    1625820 KiB
 ```

-While `cgmemtime` will report very accurate memory usage statistics, it won't be able to measure memory of a single function call as it tracks memory for a whole process.
+While `cgmemtime` will report very accurate memory usage statistics, it cannot directly measure the memory usage of an individual function call in isolation as it tracks the memory footprint of the entire process (and its child processes).
-In order to get a memory usage of an R function call, in this simple example, we can measure all the rest, without the actual `funx()` call, and then subtract one from another.
+To estimate the memory usage of the `funx()` call in this simple example, we can first measure the R process without calling `funx()`.

 ```sh
 ./cgmemtime Rscript -e 'source("memtest.R");'
 #child_RSS_high:     860884 KiB
 #group_mem_high:     843844 KiB
 ```

+And then subtract this baseline from the memory usage when `funx()` is executed:

 ```r
 (1641096-860884)/1024